Soumya0190/AI-Chatbot/README.md

+# Note:
+This is a cloned code repository.
+This repo contains modifications to the original repo.
+Modifications include optimization for Windows CPU.

+The original github code repository is https://github.com/FzS92/FS_chatbot_rag/tree/main

 # Financial Chatbot with Retrieval-Augmented Generation (RAG)

 This is a Python-based financial chatbot equipped with **Retrieval-Augmented Generation (RAG)**.
 The chatbot seamlessly interacts with users, addressing financial queries by combining the top insights from online sources with the user's input.